 41. You can train however you want without weird looks from people around you.

-Do you want to balance on Bosu balls while performing kettlebell snatches?
+Do you want to balance on Bosu balls while performing kettlebell snatches using some of the best kettlebells?
 I wouldn’t recommend it for nearly any reason, but you can do it without fear of judgment.

 Please be careful, however.

 42. Because you own the equipment, you can clean however much or little as you’d like.

 We’ve already established that gyms are germ-filled, nasty places.
 Not only is it because they’re not often cleaned; its also because they’re filled with a ton of people that are coming from all over your city.

 In your home gym, it’s basically just you, your family, and whoever you allow admittance.
 Grant access wisely.

 43. Put a fridge in your gym so cold protein shakes are always available.

 “How do I get bigger, faster, leaner, stronger, etc?”